Canas, Ponce, Puerto Rico

 Canas is one of the 31 barrios in the municipality of Ponce, Puerto Rico.
 Along with Anón, Coto Laurel, Guaraguao, Quebrada Limón, Real, San Patricio, and Marueño, and the coastal barrio of Capitanejo, Canas is one of the municipality's nine bordering barrios.
 It borders the municipality of Peñuelas.
 Along with Playa, Bucana, Vayas and Capitanejo, Canas is also one of Ponce's five coastal barrios.
 It was founded in 1831.

 Location

 Canas is a suburban and partly mountainous barrio located in the southern section of the municipality, west of the city of Ponce, at latitude 18.000283N, and longitude -66.658800 W.

 Name

-According to Sunny A. Cabrera Salcedo in this Ph.D. dissertation, the name is of native Indian origin.
+According to Sunny A. Cabrera Salcedo in this Ph.D. dissertation, the name is of native American origin.
 However, according to famed Puerto Rican historian Eduardo Neumann Gandia, the name Canas comes from Palma Cana, a palm useful for making sombreros, which was very abundant in the territory of Barrio Canas.
 Ivette Perez Vega de Soler states that Canas, more than any other barrio in Ponce, had extensive areas of "palmares de yaguas".
 The barrio formed from a community of tobacco plant growers dating back to the 1680s.